h4em/car-service-database/README.md

-# 🚘 Car service database 🚘
+# Car service database

 ## About
-This repo is an extension of my end-of-semester RBD (Relational databases) class project.
+This repo showcases an extension to my end-of-semester RBD (Relational databases) class project.
 It's a database model for a sample car service company, and to make it more interesting, I generated some exemplary data, ported it to MySQL and analyzed it with queries and Seaborn/Matplotlib.

-## How to use
-If you wish to use the database yourself, you can generate it by running SQL scripts:
+If you wish to use the database yourself, checkout the files with `.sql` extension.

-- `create-tables.sql` - to create tables
-- `drop-tables.sql` - to drop tables
-- `fill-tables.sql` - to insert data

-I used MySQL version 8.1.

 ## Entity-relationship diagram
 ![](res/entity-relationship-diagram.png)